wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-how-to-premium-clustering.md

 ## Clustering

-In Windows Azure China, Redis Cache can only be managed by Azure PowerShell or Azure CLI
+In Azure China, Redis Cache can only be managed by Azure PowerShell or Azure CLI

 [AZURE.INCLUDE [azurerm-azurechinacloud-environment-parameter](../includes/azurerm-azurechinacloud-environment-parameter.md)]